 Cowher has served as an analyst for CBS since retiring from the Steelers after the 2006 season.
 Multiple reports Sunday said Cowher is preparing a return to coaching in 2010 and has begun making calls to formulate a coaching staff.

 Bucs vice-president Joel Glazer had no comment on reports that the team had contacted Cowher, but sources close to the family later denied it Sunday.
-Cowher was contacted earlier this season by the Buffalo Bills after they fired coach Dick Jauron and he reportedly is intrigued by possible coaching vacancies in Houston, Chicago and Carolina.
+Cowher was contacted earlier this season by the Buffalo Bills after they fired coach Dick Jauron and he reportedly is intrigued by possible coaching vacancies in

 The Glazers have demonstrated a flair for the dramatic when it comes to hiring head coaches.
 They reached a secret agreement with Bill Parcells to coach the Bucs two weeks before firing Tony Dungy, but he backed out of the deal.
 That led to the Glazers trading four draft picks and $8 million to the Raiders for Jon Gruden.
 In fact, the Bucs are on the hook for Gruden's $5 million annual salary for two more seasons.

 But several players said Sunday they were playing for Morris and aware of his shaky job status, although few had heard the Cowher reports prior to the game.